-- Branch callback: invoked at the end of each node (even when the LP solution is integer and apparently does not require any cut/branching) and used to impose/customize branching - Incumbent callback: invoked just before updating the incumbent (after the lazy constraint callback) to possibly kill a solution without providing any violated cut - Heuristic callback: used to build new (possibly problem-specific) feasible integer solutions - Informative: to just compute/print internal statistics - etc. etc.
+- Branch callback: invoked at the end of each node (even when the LP solution is integer and apparently does not require any cut/branching) and used to impose/customize branching - Heuristic callback: used to build new (possibly problem-specific) feasible integer solutions to be posted, i.e., passed to the solver which will use them (at the appropriate time) to possibly update the incumbent - etc. etc.